-You will undergo an evaluation process for insurance approval (see p.12 for details).
-Each patient should call his or her insurance carrier to determine coverage for bariatric procedures.
+You will undergo an evaluation process for insurance approval.
+Patients should call their insurance carrier to determine coverage for bariatric procedures.
 Some carriers exclude bariatric procedures or require an extra rider (exclusion).

 Many insurance carriers require documentation of medically supervised weight loss for three to six months.
 If your carrier requires this, please be prepared to provide these documents or to begin such a program.
 Our practice can help you fulfill these requirements for medically supervised weight loss.